Vision Therapy for Adults in Metro-Vancouver

 Abnormal binocular vision, which involves the way the two eyes work together as a team, is one of the major categories of vision disorder that is effectively treated with vision therapy.
 Recent research has sought to determine the prevalence of binocular vision disorders in adults aged 60 or over and has found that the prevalence of binocular vision disorders increases as we age.

-The results of a study from researchers at Canada's University of Waterloo found that as many as 27% of adults in their sixties have a binocular vision or eye movement disorder and 38% of adults over the age of 80 have such a vision disorder.
+A study researchers at Canada's University of Waterloo found that as many as 27% of adults in their sixties have a binocular vision or eye movement disorder and 38% of adults over the age of 80 have such a vision disorder.
 That's compared to the general population in which 20% of people have a binocular vision disorder.

 Although the study suggests that the rate of binocular vision disorders in older adults is higher than expected, there is good news.
 Many binocular vision disorders are treatable with glasses, vision therapy, or in some cases surgery.